Dasaav-dsv/ds3fps/README.md

 Track Dodges - Toggle head tracking for dodges, i.e. rolls and quickstep Track on Hit - Toggle head tracking for heavy hits, i.e. hits that make your character lose balance Debug Console Output - Print information for debugging into console Use VirtualAlloc2 - FPS uses the VA2 function for its speed and reliability.
-Not all operatating systems support it, so there is a fallback function, plus the option to disable VirtualAlloc2 altogether.
+Not all operating systems support it, so there is a fallback function, plus the option to disable VirtualAlloc2 altogether.

 # FEATURES